 To specify what happens after a review completes, expand the Upon completion settings section.

 If you want to automatically remove access for users that were denied, set Auto apply results to resource to Enable.
 If you want to manually apply the results when the review completes, set the switch to Disable.

-Use the Should reviewer not respond list to specify what happens for users that are not reviewed by the reviewer within the review period.
+Use the If reviewer don't respond list to specify what happens for users that are not reviewed by the reviewer within the review period.
 This setting does not impact users who have been reviewed by the reviewers manually.
 If the final reviewer's decision is Deny, then the user's access will be removed.

 - No change - Leave user's access unchanged